SSWConsulting/SSW.Rules.Content/rules/speak-up/rule.md

 ### Manager

 * Communicate decisions - By communicating the reasons for every decision you set the right expectations for employees and prevent them from feeling frustrated.
+* Give a heads up - If you know someone might feel a situation is unfair, give them a heads up ahead of time about why it is happening that way.
 * Avoid unfair situations - Steer clear of situations that could be perceived as unfair where possible.
 For example, in the case of gifts either keep things private or distribute them equally.

 ### Receiver